blay/blay.se/edgeryders.markdown

 The campaign then presents four missions:

--   Reactivating democratic institutions (“Reactivating democratic institutions | Edgeryders, Project Website,” n.d.)
+-   Reactivating democratic institutions (Edgeryders, n.d.)

     *This mission is about stories from traditional political participation.*

--   Taking it to the streets (“Taking to the streets | Edgeryders, Project Website,” n.d.)
+-   Taking it to the streets (Edgeryders, n.d.)

     *This mission captures experiences from street protests*\

--   Hacking for change (“Hacking for change | Edgeryders, Project Website,” n.d.)
+-   Hacking for change (Edgeryders, n.d.)

     *This mission is about how technology aids political movements*

--   Spotlight: open government (“Spotlight: open government |
+-   Spotlight: open government (Edgeryders, n.d.)
-    Edgeryders, Project Website,” n.d.)

     *This mission takes a special look at how technical systems can foster participatory collaboration between citizens and governments*

-Apart from ”We”, the people” I have incorporated mission reports from other campaigns, the reason being that forms of political participation can also be seen in practices that is not necessarily framed as a political participation but is still about shaping the collective world we live in.
-Stories from the introductory life stories from the mission ”Share my ride” (“Share your Ryde | Edgeryders, Project Website,” n.d.) fits here, as well as mission reports form ”Making a Living” (“MAKING A LIVING | Edgeryders, Project Website,” n.d.) about jobs and social innovation, ”Caring for the Commons” (“CARING FOR COMMONS | Edgeryders, Project Website,” n.d.) about protecting and enhancing common resources and ”Resilience” (“RESILIENCE | Edgeryders, Project Website,” n.d.) about how society manages food and other vital resources.
+Apart from ’’We’’, the people’’ I have incorporated mission reports from other campaigns, the reason being that forms of political participation can also be seen in practices that is not necessarily framed as a political participation but is still about shaping the collective world we live in.
+Stories from the introductory life stories from the mission ’’Share my ride’’ (Edgeryders, n.d.) fits here, as well as mission reports form ’’Making a Living’’ (Edgeryders, n.d.) about jobs and social innovation, ’’Caring for the Commons’’ (Edgeryders, n.d.) about protecting and enhancing common resources and ’’Resilience’’ (Edgeryders, n.d.) about how society manages food and other vital resources.

 Forms of participation
 ----------------------